 With many companies moving their business to the internet, the need for a strong communications department goes with it.
 Whether it’s creating a marketing campaign that speaks to a specific audience, or a content writer delivering information to the public, someone with a strong communications background is highly being sought by companies.
 The U.S. Bureau of Labor Statistics projects job growth in communication careers, especially for media professionals who can create, edit, and transmit content on a variety of platforms.
 The greatest growth is for public relations specialists, where 22,900 jobs are expected to be added from 2016 to 2026.

 Like education, the need for quality healthcare professionals will never diminish.
 Not all jobs in this industry require a doctorate degree.
-Nursing assistants, medical secretaries, pharmacy technicians, and radiation technologists are just a few of the career opportunities available to those wanting to pursue a path in healthcare.
+Nursing assistants, medical secretaries, pharmacy technicians, respiratory therapists, and radiation technologists are just a few of the career opportunities available to those wanting to pursue a path in healthcare.
 With robust growth, jobs in the healthcare industry continue to skyrocket thanks in large part to a host of emerging technologies opening doors for new specializations.
 In addition, new forms financial aid and physician insurance make the career choice of healthcare more feasible than ever.

 With research and careful planning, you can ensure that you are choosing a career path that will provide enjoyment and job security for the remainder of your working years.